ddnet/ddnet/docs/BUILDING-emscripten.md

 	```sh
 	rustup target add wasm32-unknown-emscripten
 	```
--	Build the `ddnet-libs` via Emscripten.
+-	You need the `ddnet-libs` for Emscripten.
+	The easiest way is to use the precompiled libraries from https://github.com/ddnet/ddnet-libs/ by cloning the `ddnet-libs` submodule.
+	Alternatively, you can build the `ddnet-libs` for Emscripten yourself.
 See below for instructions on how to compile them locally.
-	Alternatively, use the precompiled libraries from https://github.com/ddnet/ddnet-libs/.
 	The libraries can also be built by manually running the GitHub workflow [`build-libraries-emscripten`](https://github.com/ddnet/ddnet/blob/master/.github/workflows/build-libraries-emscripten.yml).
 -	Important note for reproducible builds: To make the build reproducible, you must use exactly the same versions of the emsdk and Rust.
 	Furthermore, exactly CMake version 3.22.1 must be used for configuring.